 Cardiology Technician Degrees and Certificate Programs

+Cardiovascular technicians and technologists conduct tests such as electrocardiograms on patients in order to help diagnose cardiovascular ailments.
 Cardiovascular technicians typically complete certificate programs, while cardiovascular technologists usually complete associate's degree programs.
 Physiology, biology and anatomy are general topics of study, but students also learn about common heart ailments, treatments and cardiovascular medical technologies.

 EKG Certificate Program